Woosh-Crew/Espionage.Engine/README.md

 should really only be using the editor for asset management, (Maps, Models, etc, setting up Blueprints).
 This allows you to do a lotta cool stuff without having to have a spaghetti tree of Unity Scene References.

+**TL:DR** > Espionage.Engine is a project driven in providing a game framework.
+That removes the quirks of Unity, and allows for a more code driven project architecture.

 # General Features Overview

+A majority of features with Espionage.Engine come with a High level API and a Low level API.
+This helps you get the most out of this Framework and Unity itself.

 Here is a table that contains an overview of all features, and their current state in development.